The Requirement Discovery Canvas

 Compared to detailed software requirements, lists of features are much easier to work with.
 It is a simple matter to sort and filter a list to focus on and explore different aspects of a proposed solution.
 Because they understand their purpose, stakeholders are able to prioritise a list of features to reflect the business value offered by a feature.

 For agile teams, a prioritised list of features provides a product backlog, which they use as a basis for estimating, and planning delivery.
-Agile teams often elaborate features into user stories, acceptance criteria or behaviour scenarios.
+Agile teams often elaborate features into user stories, acceptance criteria or scenarios that can be implemented as automated tests using tools such as Cucumber.

 For traditional teams, features can provide early estimates of a project’s scope.
 Traditional teams often elaborate features into use cases, scenarios or natural language statements.